bimalka98/Computer-Vision-and-Image-Processing/README.md

-# Com.VISION-Img.PROCESSING
+## Computer Vision and Image Processing

-Computer Vision and Image Processing algorithms implemented using OpenCV,  numpy and matplotlib, for UOM's EN2550 Fundamentals of Image Processing and Machine Vision Module
+Computer Vision and Image Processing algorithms implemented using OpenCV, NumPy and MatPlotLib, for UOM's EN2550 Fundamentals of Image Processing and Machine Vision Module ❄